 The Office of Homeland Security and Emergency Management is a resource for local long-term care facilities who need guidance with emergency planning.

 Emergency planners recommends the five-unit "Emergency Management Principles and Practices for Health Care Systems" as a key planning tool.
 These documents are in PDF format and will open in a new window.
-Please note that these are lengthy files and may take a few minutes to open.

 - Unit 1: The Emergency Management Program (PDF)